whao22/PGAHum/readme.md

 ## Acknowledgements

-This project is built on [ARAH](https://github.com/taconite/arah-release), thank them for their contributions.
+This project is built on [ARAH](https://github.com/taconite/arah-release) and [HumanNeRF](https://github.com/chungyiweng/humannerf), thank them for their contributions.